MJMcP/best-compressed/README.md

     - what_is.html

     - wear_care.html
+      This section had the most errors from all the HTML validator reports.

     - tried_tested.html
       The majority of the errors highlighted were corrected but there were 2 that are still unresolved.